dewynl/msc-ai-capstone-project/docs/dissertation.md

 **Domain Coverage:** Training data covers Computer Science (59.5%), Mathematics (35.5%), and Physics (5.1%).
 This STEM focus is deliberate but limits generalization.
 The system hasn't been trained on humanities, social sciences, or business content, so it shouldn't be deployed there without additional work.
 This is a limitation, not a hidden bias—it's explicitly stated in scope.

-**Difficulty Distribution:** Synthetic components span beginner (38%), intermediate (35%), advanced (22%), and postgraduate (5%).
-This distribution roughly matches real undergraduate/postgraduate course ratios, avoiding over-representation of any single difficulty level.
+**Difficulty Distribution:** Synthetic components are evenly distributed across beginner (33%), intermediate (33%), and advanced (33%) difficulty levels.
+This balanced distribution avoids over-representation of any single difficulty level and ensures the system can generate appropriate syllabi across the full range of undergraduate course complexities.

 **Pedagogical Approach Diversity:** Synthetic generation used varied prompts to ensure multiple pedagogical styles—lecture-based, project-based, flipped classroom, problem-based learning.
 This prevents the model from developing preferences for particular teaching approaches.